 2. To make sure the shop or warehouse is properly located at a place where customers can easily locate your business.
 I mentioned this earlier.

 Another thing you need to consider here is to make sure the shop or warehouse you are renting is not too expensive.
 After renting your shop or warehouse for your beans business, the next step is to furnish it.
 By furnishing here I mean putting tables and ship crates on the floor.
-The tables will be used to display your beans outside whilst you will use the shipping crates for the proper placements of the bag of beans to protect them from water and floods.
+The tables will be used to display your beans outside whilst you will use the shipping crates for the proper placement of the bag of beans to protect them from water and floods.

-4. Buy your Beans in Bulk
+4. Buy your Beans Wholesale

 If you are starting your beans business on a large scale it is advisable not to buy your beans from the market but rather buy them from farms.
-Yes, when you buy your beans straight from the farm it is always cheaper than you buying them from the popular food market around you but do not forget the cost of transportation should be added to your expenses asides the cost of buying beans.
+Yes, when you buy your beans straight from the farm it is always cheaper than you buying them from the popular food market around you.
+But do not forget the cost of transportation should be added to your expenses asides from the cost of buying beans.

 This is because after buying the beans at the farm you will need to transport the bags of beans to your shop or warehouse.
 And if the farm is to deliver the beans to your shop or warehouse they will still charge you for delivery.
 Either way, you need to provide money for transporting your beans.
 As you can only escape the cost of transportation or delivery if the farm is willing to deliver to you your sacks of beans for free.

 Another advantage you get when you buy your beans from the farm is that you are sure that the beans are fresh – freshly harvested.
-After buying your beans and you are about to stock them in your shop make sure they are not kept on the floor instead kept on crates.
+After buying your beans and you are about to stock them in your shop make sure they are not kept on the floor but instead kept on crates.
 Like I said earlier this is to protect the beans from water and flood.

 5. Selling Beans for the First Time

 Since your shop or warehouse is in a new area – a place where people do not know you from the onset, it is advisable to make friends and your family your first set of customers.
 To do this you need to tell them about your new beans business and what they will gain if they buy beans from you.
 Also, you can promise them a few discounts if they bring customers to your shop to buy from you.

-6. Increasing Sales & Profits in Beans Business
+6. Profits in Beans Business

-If you really want to increase sales and in turn increase profit in your beans business, there are few things you must do.
+If you really want to increase sales and in turn increase profit in your beans business, there are a few things you must do.

-a.
-Sell Online and Do Deliveries
+A. Sell Online and Do Deliveries

-Yes, you can sell your bags of beans online in e-commerce platforms like Jiji, Konga, and Jumia.
+Yes, you can sell your bags of beans online on e-commerce platforms like Jiji, Konga, and Jumia.
 All you have to do is to register on these platforms and upload clean clear pictures and customers will start ordering for your beans.

-b.
-Sell to Other Foodstuff Businesses
+B. Sell to Other Foodstuff Businesses

-If you are into this beans business as a wholesaler or distributors you can advertise and sell your beans to other foodstuff businesses in your area.
+If you are into this beans business as a wholesaler or distributor you can advertise and sell your beans to other foodstuff businesses in your area.
 You can compel them to buy from you by making your beans a bit cheaper.

-c.
-Sell to Party Organizers
+C. Sell to Party Organizers

-To increase the profit in your beans business you can also sell your beans party organizers (caterers) who use beans to make akara, moin moin, and the like.
+To increase the profit in your beans business you can also sell your beans to party organizers (caterers) who use beans to make akara, moin moin, and the like.
 They often buy in large quantities so if they buy from you this will make your sales fast and also increase your profit rapidly.

 Beans business in Nigeria is a business that can build wealth for you as time goes by.
 However, it all depends on the capital you invest in the business from the onset.
 Even as time goes by in the business you can sell other foodstuff just to diversify the business.
 Foodstuffs like rice, vegetable oil, and palm oil will go very well with the beans business.